KethanAcharya/KethanAcharya/README.md

 Hi, I'm Kethan Acharya👋
 🎓 MCA Student @ Manipal Institute of Technology
-💻 Passionate Developer | Web & Android | Always Learning  and analysing
+💻 Passionate Full-Stack Developer | Web & Android | Always Learning and analysing
 🚀 Exploring new tech, building creative projects, and sharing my journey here.
 <!--
 **KethanAcharya/KethanAcharya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.